 Since the advent of data sovereignty laws, many users and organizations have raised concerns about the ability to exchange information in a world that seems to be closing its borders on international data sharing.
 They acknowledge the need for data protection but worry about how data sovereignty rules will impact their ability to work with international partners and impede business growth, innovation, and even national security.

-What's the answer?
-We believe it’s TDF.
+We believe TDF should be the standard, with its ability to secure sharing using encryption that keeps data protected and under the data owner's control.
 Take a peek for yourself and see what you think.
 You’ll be surprised at how easy it can be to share data without sacrificing digital sovereignty.

 Contact us to learn more about our partnership opportunities.